irJERAD/planet-too/themes/ramium/exampleSite/content/addons/author.md

 image: "/image/profile.png"
 ---

-I am John Doe.
-And I can confirm that this is the best theme ever!
+I am Jerad Steven Acosta.
+I have never died as of July 27 2021 (the 2nd).